csuhta/inquisition-perks/readme.txt

 didn't actually spend anything on the agents.

 Listing each agent and how to get them is beyond the scope of this guide.
-There's a fantastic agent list by WadeAnthony on Reddit (SPOILERS):
+There's a fantastic agent list by WadeAnthony on Reddit:

 https://www.reddit.com/r/dragonage/comments/2nh1n6/list_of_agents_spoilers/